The Cheater (song): Reception and chart success

 "The Cheater" was the In-Men's first record, and only top 40 hit, peaking at number 12 on the Billboard Hot 100.
+In Canada in reached number 37.
 It was also certified Gold by the RIAA, and earned them a spot in the Rock and Roll Hall of Fame's permanent exhibit on one-hit wonders.
+In Canada a second single, "The Teaser", reached number 65.

-The AllMusic review of ‘The Cheater’ describes it as "something of a blue-eyed soul flavor with the vibrant horn arrangements and Scott’s almost black vocal approach."
+The AllMusic review of "The Cheater" describes it as "something of a blue-eyed soul flavor with the vibrant horn arrangements and Scott’s almost black vocal approach."
 It was described in Cashbox magazine as a "potent, medium-paced, harmonic tune backed with a strong, steady beat" that has a "good dance sound and lyrics."
 The song may also be remembered for being an exception at the peak of the British Invasion.
 In an interview with Kuban that is featured in the book So, Where'd You Go to High School?
 Vol. 2, author Dan Dillon calls the group "a clean-cut counterpoint to the scores of the long-haired groups cashing in on the phenomenal success of the Beatles."